auth0/docs/articles/libraries/auth0js/v8/index.md

 ### Verify passwordless

 If sending a code, you will then need to prompt the user to enter that code.
-You will process the code, and authenticate the user, with the `passwordlessVerify` method, which has several paramaters which can be sent in its `options` object:
+You will process the code, and authenticate the user, with the `passwordlessVerify` method, which has several parameters which can be sent in its `options` object:

 | **Parameter** | **Required** | **Description** |
 | --- | --- | --- |